 Pitch your business idea in 90 seconds and win $2,000!

-One member from each team competing in the 2015 Donald W Reynolds Tri-State Competition will make a 90-second elevator pitch on their business plan during the awards dinner May 26 at The Cosmopolitan in Las Vegas.
+One member from each team competing in the 2017 Donald W Reynolds Tri-State Competition will make a 90-second elevator pitch on their business plan during the awards dinner May 31 at The Mirage in Las Vegas.

 The designated team member will be called to the stage and will have 90 seconds to introduce himself/herself by name and then pitch the plan.
 Team members cannot use note cards or other props to assist them with their pitches.